supratims/my-twitter-stat/README.md

 ###How to use
-* regsiter your app on twitter and get those keys, enter them in twitter.js
+Regsiter your app on twitter and get those keys, enter them in app.js

 	var config = {
 	    "consumerKey": "blah",